Ashleigh Ward

-Ashleigh Ward (born 18 August 1994) is a New Zealand association footballer, who has represented the national team.
+Ashleigh Susan Ward (born 18 August 1994) is a New Zealand association footballer, who has represented the national team.
 At club level, she played for Southampton in the English FA Women's Championship.
 She has previously played for Canterbury United Pride in New Zealand, Boston College Eagles in the United States, and Actonians in England.

 Early life

 Ward studied in Auckland, before moving to Christchurch, where she attended Cashmere High School.
 She started as a left winger, before changing to a left full back.
 In 2012, she was part of the Cashmere High School girls' team that won the Canterbury Girls' Premier League, and the 2009 and 2010 editions of the Gary Sowden Cup.
 She studied at Lincoln University, where she also played rugby union.
 In 2018, she moved to London to work as a physical education teacher.
 She started studying again in 2023, as her New Zealand teaching qualification was not usable in the United Kingdom.